dmotte/misc/python-scripts/perfmon/README.md

 sudo systemctl status perfmon
 ```

-:information_source: For more details on how to use this script, you can also refer to its help message (`--help`).
+For more details on how to use this script, you can also refer to its help message (`--help`).